 Advice to Management

 I applied through an employee referral.
-The process took 2 weeks.
+The process took a week.
 I interviewed at Glu.